-How do you wind a mechanical clock?
-This article offers advice and suggestions and if followed should give you the skill and confidence to correctly wind your antique or vintage mechanical clock.
+How does one wind an antique or vintage mechanical clock?
+The advice and suggestions, if followed, should provide you with the skill and confidence to correctly wind your antique or vintage mechanical clock.

-In this age of everything electronic it may surprise some people that a newly acquired mechanical clock bought at the local garage sale or antique store needs to be wound on a regular basis.
-Winding a mechanical clock takes some care but a few simple instructions should have you on your way.
+In this age of everything electronic, it may surprise some people that a newly acquired mechanical clock bought at the local garage sale, flea market or antique store needs to be wound on a regular basis.
+Winding a mechanical clock takes a level of care but a few simple guidelines should have you on your way.

 A chime is a musical tone and a typical musical tone found on most clocks with 3 winding points is the Westminster chime

-Winding arbors or winding points; one, two or three, what does each one do?
+Winding arbours or winding points; one, two or three – what does each one do?

-Look at your clock dial and you will see one, two or three holes.
-These are otherwise called “winding arbours”.
+On your clock dial (other than a cable-driven tall case clock) you will see one, two or three holes.
+These are called “winding arbours” or winding points.
 Each winding arbour has a function.
-The number of winding arbours correspond to the number of gear trains (or sets of gears) on a clock.
+The number of winding arbours corresponds to the number of gear trains (or sets of gears) on a clock.

-If there is one hole it is a time-only clock; if there are 2 holes it means that it is a time and strike clock, that is, it strikes the appropriate hour on the hour and either a bell or strike on the half hour (there are always exceptions such as this two train Westminster Chime clock or a time-only clock with an alarm arbour).
-Clocks with three winding arbours chime on the quarter hour making a musical tone.
-On a clock with three arbours, generally the centre arbour winds the time train and the left, the strike side and the right, the chime side.
+For example, if there is one hole it is a time-only clock; 2 holes mean that it is a time and strike clock, that is, it strikes the appropriate hour on the hour and either a bell or strike on the half-hour (there are always exceptions such as this two train Westminster Chime clock or a time-only clock with an alarm arbour).
+Clocks with three winding arbours chime on the quarter-hour making a musical tone.
+On a clock with three arbours, the centre arbour winds the time train and the left arbour, the strike side and the right, the chime side.

 What is the difference between chime and strike?

 A strike is simply a strike.
 An antique or vintage clock that is “time and strike”, strikes the indicated time on the hour by means of a single strike for each hour or a two-tone strike such as a Normandy strike or “Bim-Bam” strike.
 There may or may not be a strike on the half-hour.